ruchit-parikh/ecom-demo/README.md

 ### How to Setup

 - Clone this project from git
+- Specify your credentials that you want to use for smtp mails in your .env.docker.example
 - Run command `docker-compose up -d` to start server on linux.
 Your server will be started on `localhost:8000` and phpmyadmin on `localhost:8080`
 - Run bash script `setup.sh` from root directory.
 On linux machine you can do it using `sh ./setup.sh` to setup and seed database and download dependencies
 - To run tests you will need to setup test environment, run bash script `test.sh` to set it up and make sure to specify environment `testing` while running them